 Parents are making purchasing decisions based on brand values, and by showing that you value the above bullet points, you gain their trust and their support.

 Influences Children and Adults to Make Healthier Choices

-At the end of the day, all that matters is that you market your program to the best of your abilities so that you and community members reap the rewards.
-So get out there, market your program, and have fun doing it!
+At the end of the day, no matter how you decide to it, what matters is that you market your program to the best of your abilities so you and community members reap the rewards.
+Click here to learn how you can market your program and have fun doing it!